 - For ocean style with a little more flash, SeaShineDesigns turns real shells into precious metal jewelry; a knockout is this seahorse cuff from Suz Somersall (wow).

 Cobb barbecue.
 OK, so I’m breaking the <$50 rule for this one, but it’s worth it.
-A lightweight, portable, use-it-anywhere (outside) grill that cooks delicious meals- the top photo shows Jamie using ours on a beach in Comoros.
+A lightweight, portable, use-it-anywhere (outside) grill that cooks delicious meals.
 It isn’t fixed to the rails, like most boat BBQs, but portable.
-It’s charcoal, which means better tasting barbeque.
-Because it stays cool on the outside (on ALL sides), you can actually just place it on deck…or take it to the beach, or whatever!
-We’ve removed our (always corroding/ can’t get parts/ rattling noisemaker in a light breeze/ burnt everything anyway) Magma, and I don’t miss it at all.
+It’s not gas-fired, which means better tasting barbecue.
+We could only find regular ol’ charcoal in the Indian Ocean, but want to try the Cobb “cobblestone” briquettes- they’re made from coconut fibers!
+Because this grill stays cool on the outside (on ALL sides), you can actually just place it on deck…or take it to the beach, or whatever.
+We removed our (always corroding/ can’t get parts/ rattling noisemaker in a light breeze/ burnt everything anyway) Magma, and I don’t miss it at all.

 Butane torch.
 Because every cruiser needs crème brulee!
 Well not really (although that’s a great, easy way to impress guests), but these culinary torches are also handy for heat shrink during electrical work…something we do a lot more than we ever expected.
 And hey, you can have fancy desserts, too!